 Once approved by Zoning, your stamped and signed application will then be reviewed by Public Works & Engineering.
 The application may then take a few more weeks to process.
 As part of the review process, a site inspection is required.

-If your application is approved by Public Works, a Road Occupancy and Access permit will be issued at a cost of $50.00 (non-refundable) and a list of qualified contractors will be provided to you.
-An inspection will be conducted after the completion date of the permit to review and ensure the modification meets City of Brampton’s current standard.
+If your application is approved by Public Works, a Road Occupancy and Access permit will be issued and a list of qualified contractors will be provided to you.
+An inspection will be conducted after the completion date of the permit to ensure the modifications meet City of Brampton’s current standard.

 If your application is not approved by Public Works & Engineering, you will be notified in writing.